-We regret to announce that as of February 2019 the publisher of this product has temporarily discontinued it.
+We regret to announce that as of February 2019 this product has been temporarily discontinued.
 Until further notice it is no longer available for purchase.
 Our hope is that it may be reinstated at some point in the future and/or be re-offered in an online format.
 However, we do not know when, or if, that will occur.
 We apologize for the inconvenience that this creates for current users.
 We will be glad to help you select an alternate product in the meantime – if a suitable substitute exists.
 Please contact us for recommendations.

 The Closure Speed test is a paper based tool which can be administered individually or to groups.
 The test booklet contains one page of instructions (including three practice exercises) and two pages of test items.
 There are 24 items in the test.
 Each item consists of an incomplete picture drawn in black on white.
 The subject must identify and briefly describe the subject of the picture in the space provided for this purpose.
 The test is timed and is a measure of the speed with which the subject can integrate apparently unrelated parts into a meaningful whole.
 It can be used with a wide variety of subjects of all ages and can be appropriately administered in schools whenever a test of closure speed is desired.
 However, present usage is predominantly in industry and governmental organizations and norms are provided for these personnel.